-The Support Service programme provides one-to-one casework to help refugees and people seeking asylum in London overcome practical challenges in order to build a stable and happy life in the UK.
+The Support Service programme one-to-one casework to help refugees and people seeking asylum in London overcome practical challenges in order to build a stable and happy life in the UK.
 The Support Service plays a crucial role in providing emotional support, advice, and advocacy by facilitating access to:

 - Legal support: navigation of immigration system and securing legal representation